Irish government relieved at EU referendum win

 Ireland hopes to exit its program at the end of 2013 by re-entering bond markets, but the government has argued that access to Europe's new bailout fund, the European Stability Mechanism (ESM), is an essential backstop should the mood of uncertainty across Europe scupper its plans.

-(Writing by Padraic Halpin, Additional reporting by Lorraine Turner; Editing by Myra MacDonald)
+(Writing by Padraic Halpin, Additional reporting by Lorraine Turner; Editing by Peter Graff)